nikp12/obsidian-vault/Rusthenge/Setting.md

 Both towns were independently successful, but rarely mixed.
 A cold war escalated between them, which became a long-lasting feud that outlived both siblings.

 With the rise of [[New Thassilon]], the [[Ironbound Archipelago]] has lost some of the independence that made it the region it is today.
 Fortunately, [[Runelord Belimarius]] is more concerned with her political struggles with her rivals than subjugating the pre-existing villages of the archipelago.
 She levies taxes from the villagers, who do not resist because the less attention they draw from her the better.
-The leaders of Osprey Cove feel they are living on borrowed time, and talks about abandoning the Kindred Coast and finding a new home futher abroad
+The leaders of Osprey Cove feel they are living on borrowed time, and talks about abandoning the Kindred Coast and finding a new home futher abroad have been spreading through the town.

+The nearby site known as [[Rusthenge]] has been long avoided by the people of the Kindred Coast.